Jettcodey/TikTok-Downloader/README.md

 <!-- > [!NOTE]
 > Some features of the application are not always working 100% right now due to changes in the TikTok API. -->

+> [!NOTE]
+> The application is currently undergoing refactoring and a small rewrite.

 <!-- TABLE OF CONTENTS -->
 <summary>Table of Contents</summary>
  <ol>